lillemets/portfolYOU/pages/about.md

 - I type using [Colemak](https://colemak.com/) layout on a 61-key keyboard with blank keycaps.
 - I sort all my waste into 7 different bins.
 - I don't believe in anything supernatural but I do believe in coincidence.
+- I like the Stoic way of thinking.
 - I use [Arch](https://www.archlinux.org/) btw.

 ## What do I do?